Meet The Team

 Director of Operations

-Richard is editor of Africa in Fact.
+Richard is the Programme Head of African Governance Papers.
 He has written for national newspapers and magazines in South Africa and worked for the International Herald Tribune.
 He was founding editor of Amsterdam Weekly, a multi award-winning newspaper.
 He has also worked in corporate communications for multinationals in Amsterdam and The Hague.
 He earned a BA (Hons) in philosophy at the University of the Witwatersrand and is currently completing a Master’s in public policy at the university’s School of Governance.

 Christine is the Lead Researcher of our Governance Insights & Analytics programme.
 She completed her Bachelor of Social Sciences degree in Industrial, Organisational and Labour Studies in 2011, her Honours in Commerce in 2012, and her Master of Commerce at the University of KwaZulu-Natal in 2013.
 Her experience includes risk analysis, finance, administration as well as marketing and sales.
 Her interests include monitoring economic and social developments.

 Data Analyst: Governance Insights & Analytics